Willow Waterhole Greenway

 The Willow Waterhole Greenway consists of six flood control detention basins and large greenspace areas, overseen by the Harris County Flood Control District and Houston Parks & Recreation Department (HPARD).
 The all-volunteer Willow Waterhole Greenspace Conservancy, Brays Oaks Management District, and community donors have been making improvements to the greenspace since 2005.

-The $2 million Kinder Foundation grant will support trail construction and amenities at Willow, Triangle, Scout, and Dog Lakes, as well as a neighborhood connection to Chimney Rock Road.
-The Foundation will also match up to an additional $2 million on a dollar-for-dollar basis for these projects.
-In addition to these improvements, Harris County Precinct One has recently announced plans to begin rebuilding and extending trails around Westbury Lake in 2022.
+The $2 million Kinder Foundation grant supported trail construction and amenities at Willow, Triangle, Scout, and Dog Lakes, as well as a neighborhood connection to Chimney Rock Road, and these projects are now complete.
+The Foundation also matched an additional $2 million on a dollar-for-dollar basis for these projects, and the Willow Waterhole Greenspace Conservancy is making more improvements in 2025 with these funds.
+In addition to these improvements, Harris County Precinct One rebuilt and extended trails around Westbury Lake.
+In 2024, Willow Waterhole Greenspace Conservancy achieved another milestone by hiring its first executive director to oversee its work to help improve and maintain the Greenway.